Real effective exchange rate (index; broad definition; 64 economies) - Latvia - BIS - Monthly

 This series is part of the dataset: Real effective exchange rates (Bank for International Settlements)

 History.
-Here's a glimpse of a few summary statistics computed on the full sample: the effective exchange rate recorded a bottom of 54.60 in January 1994; it hit a peak of 110.93 in July 2023; it had a mean value of 90.98.
+Check out a few summary statistics we computed on the whole sample: the effective exchange rate hit a trough of 54.60 in January 1994; it reached its maximum of 110.93 in July 2023; it averaged 91.03.

 Latest values